Brain tumours account for a quarter of childhood cancer diagnoses and more than a third of childhood cancer deaths.

 Despite the devastating effects of brain tumours, they have not attracted the same level of research investment as research into some other childhood cancers.
 To counter this, in 2014, we launched our three year Brain Tumour Initiative, with a pledge to invest at least £3m in new brain tumour research over this period.

-Four new projects at a total cost of £1.24m.
-For this second round we invited research applications which sought to enhance the effectiveness of therapy through improved drug delivery systems or the use of novel technologies.
+This was the second round of funding.
+We invited research applications which sought to enhance the effectiveness of therapy through improved drug delivery systems or the use of novel technologies.
 The four projects agreed for funding use distinctly different approaches to deliver treatments of brain tumour patients.

 Dr Beth Coyle, University of Nottingham